mbooth101/mbooth101.github.io/content/pages/about-mat-booth.md

 Title: About Mat Booth
-Date: 2014-06-18
+Date: 2014-06-18 17:00
+Modified: 2014-06-18 17:00
 Slug: about-mat-booth
 Author: Mat Booth
-Summary: Mat Booth is a software engineer who works for Red Hat on the Eclipse Team.
+Summary: Mat Booth is a software engineer on the Red Hat Eclipse Team.

 ![Hackergotchi]({filename}/images/hackergotchi-mbooth.png)

-Mat Booth is a software engineer who works for Red Hat on the Eclipse Team.
+Mat Booth is a software engineer on the Red Hat Eclipse Team.
 He spends most of his time hacking on Eclipse, Fedora and miscellaneous other free and open source projects.